AL333Z/fp-lib-design/fp-lib-design.md

 - We used a bunch of **data types** (`IO`, `Resource`, `Queue`)
 - We used a bunch of **common operators** (`map`, `flatMap`, `traverse`)
 - We wrote a little code, **iteratively improving the design**
-- We achieved what we needed: a fully functioning minimal lib
+- We achieved what we needed: a fully functioning functional minimal lib

 ---